Delivery to relay point for Belgium, Italy, Spain, Luxembourg, the Netherlands, Portugal and Poland

-India, a land of age-old traditions and cultural diversity, is also the cradle of unique know-how in natural dyeing.
-For centuries, Indian artisans have mastered the art of transforming plants, roots, bark and minerals into a palette of rich and vibrant colors, which adorn fabrics with unparalleled intensity and depth.
-Each color obtained by natural dyeing is the result of a complex process, combining patience, precision and respect for nature.
+India, a land of ancient traditions and cultural diversity, is also the cradle of unique expertise in natural dyeing.
+For centuries, Indian artisans have mastered the art of transforming plants, roots, bark, and minerals into a palette of rich, vibrant colors that adorn fabrics with unparalleled intensity and depth.
+Each color obtained through natural dyeing is the result of a complex process, combining patience, precision, and respect for nature.

 Black: a subtle play of bark and iron